naibarn/SmartSpec/.smartspec-docs/workflows/portfolio_planner.md

 - Treat root `SPEC_INDEX.json` as a legacy mirror for backward compatibility.
 - Use `portfolio` mode for strategy and roadmap.
 - Use `runtime` mode before release gates.
+- For multi-repo portfolios, run with `--registry-roots` to reduce duplicate-shared-name risk.
 - For UI-heavy programs, maintain `ui.json` early to reduce rework during implementation.

 ---